john9francis/radiation-modeling/Geant4-install-instructions.md

 ### 2. Use CMake GUI to build from source.

-In his video, Physino walks through how to use CMake's GUI to build Geant4 from the source in his video, but I'll quickly summarize.
+Physino walks through how to use CMake's GUI to build Geant4 from the source in his video, but I'll quickly summarize.
 In the CMake GUI, at the top there's a place to enter "Where is the source code" and right below it has a place for, "Where to build the binaries."
 Under "Where is the source code," enter the path to your geant4-v11.1.1 folder and under "Where to build the binaries," enter the path to geant4-v11.1.1-build.

 After choosing the correct folders, make sure you check the:
 - [x] GEANT4_INSTALL_DATA